Service Desk: Definition, Tasks and Benefits

 • the classification and analysis of incidents (service disruptions)

-• the optimal support in the daily business
+• Optimal support in day-to-day business

 • the continuous improvement of all IT services